lucaznch/quizia/README.md

 # Potential Acetylsalicylic

-This project originated due to my procrastination in the last few weeks of the third quarter of my second year, with no big goal other than playing around in C a little.

-> *Sometimes I'll start a sentence, and I don't even know where it's going.
-I just hope I find it along the way.
-Like an improv conversation.
-An improversation.*

-The initial idea was to make a simple C program that would play a basic trivia quiz.
-However, this program served as the basis for the programs I made later.

-With these new programs, I was able to practice programming with **pointers**, **linked lists**, with a **server-client** system, with **synchronization mechanisms** between tasks as well as **communication mechanisms between processes** (FIFOs, signals and sockets), and the use of **POSIX file system** programming interfaces.

 ## Quizia - A simple, fun and challenging trivia quiz
 ### How to play?
 * The user will start with a total of 2 points.